acpascale/netzero_navigate/README.md

 Paper GIS source and output files are contained in the arcGIS geodatabase's (*.gdb) in this folder

-Layers sourced from other organizations have not been provided (see **Note in Code Folder section").
+Layers sourced from other organizations have not been provided - see **Note in [Code Folder](#Code-folder).

 Pre-seeded results (netNav_results.gdb) and additional GIS database (netNav_baseAdd.gdb) are available for download here: https://drive.google.com/drive/folders/15eRm0PjM5-2UG7W5wiJL8qs9y2ONUB7Q?usp=sharing

+## Tables and Figures

+Files for all paper Figures (png, 300dpi).
+Excel workbook with all paper Tables.

 ## Credits
 Suggested Citation (to be updated):